ptdecker/eloquentjs/README.md

 # Eloquent JavaScript

-This repository presents solutions to the excercises in the third edition of Marijn Haverbeke's _Eloquent JavaScript_ ([ISBN 978-1-59327-950-9](https://read.amazon.com/kp/embed?asin=B07C96Q217&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_fxZ.EbDN7B1DB)).
+This repository presents solutions to the exercises in the third edition of Marijn Haverbeke's _Eloquent JavaScript_ ([ISBN 978-1-59327-950-9](https://read.amazon.com/kp/embed?asin=B07C96Q217&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_fxZ.EbDN7B1DB)).

+Obviously my solutions are not the only possible solutions to the exercises presented in Marijn's book.
+Feel free to devise your own, perhaps better, approaches.
+In many cases, my code is a straight copy of the code presented in the book.
+Where I wanted to do so, I have modified things to better match my own style.
+With admitted hubris, in some cases I think my examples are more 'eloquent' but be your own judge please.

 ## Installing

+What follows are instructions for using running these exercise solutions.
+These instructions are biased towards Mac OS but should pretty much work the same for any [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating system where you have [command line access](https://www.hackneys.com/docs/in-the-beginning-was-the-command-line.pdf).
+They should also be pretty close for Microsoft Windows, but I have not tested them that way.
+If you're so inclined and find problems, your submission of a pull request to this repository to correct the issue would be appreciated.
+Also, if you find any errors, please submit either an issue or a pull request correcting the problem.

+I have sprinkled more external links in these instructions than would perhaps be normal.
+It's just my attempt to try to make using these examples easy for a beginner.

-### Cloan This Repository
+### Clone This Repository

-Cloan this GitHub repo to your development commputer.
+Clone this GitHub repo to your development computer.
 Refer to [GitHub tutorials](https://duckduckgo.com/?q=%22clone%20github%20repository%20tutorial%22&kp=1&kl=us-en) as there are several ways to do this.

 While working on this project, I used [Visual Studio Code](https://code.visualstudio.com) as my code editor and cloned the repo using [VSCode's built-in GitHub integration](https://code.visualstudio.com/docs/editor/github).

-Whichever editor you use, these instructions assume you clone this repository to a `code` subdirectory of your user home directory (i.e. `~/code`).
-If you use a different subdirectory, you will need to change `~/code` in the example commands to the path to which you cloned the repo where neccessary.
+Whichever editor you use, these instructions assume you clone this repository to a `code` subdirectory of your [home directory](https://www.wise-geek.com/what-is-a-home-directory.htm) (i.e. `~/code`).
+If you use a different subdirectory, you will need to change `~/code` in the example commands to the path to which you cloned the repo where necessary.

 ### Install NodeJS (along with NPM)

 If you haven't already done so, you will also need to have [Node.js](nodejs.org) installed.
-While some of these examples could in theory be run from the console in any browser, using Node lets us easily also run a small web server for the Chapter 13 excercises and beyond.
+While some of these examples could in theory be run from the console in any browser, using Node lets us easily also run a small web server for the Chapter 13 exercises and beyond.
 There are [numerous online tutorials and training materials](https://duckduckgo.com/?q=%22node%20installation%20tutorial%22&kp=1&kl=us-en) for how to install NodeJS so I won't duplicate that information here.
 Installing NodeJS should also automatically install the Node Package Manager ([NPM](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/)).

 ### Check Your Installation

-Once you have cloaned the repo and installed NodeJS along with NPM, you can check your installation.
-From a shell command prompt, you should be able to execute something like this (although the version numbers may differ):
+Once you have cloned the repo and installed NodeJS along with NPM, you can check your installation.
+From a [shell command prompt](https://en.wikipedia.org/wiki/Command-line_interface), you should be able to execute something like this (although the version numbers may differ):

 ```bash
 $ cd ~/code/eloquentjs